P4 Search configuration reference

 p4index |

-Optional:A Standard user with super access.
+Optional:Must be a Standard user type with super access.
 Used to read content from the P4 Server, to set file attributes, and to install extensions.
-For instructions on creating the Perforce Index user and printing out the ticket, see P4 Server requirements.
-If the Index user is not defined, the Perforce Service user is used. |
+For instructions on creating the Index user and printing out the ticket, see Create users and tickets for external services. |

 Perforce index ticket |